vatpac-technology/pilot-procedures/docs/local-procedures/brisbane.md

 ##### From the North

-Aircraft approaching from the north shall contact CG ADC at Q1 or ROT for clearance.
+Aircraft approaching from the north shall contact CG ADC at Q1 or ROTC for clearance.
 Aircraft may expect clearance to track coastal southbound, thence instructions to join the circuit.

 !!! phraseology
     **OMU:** "Gold Coast Tower, Cessna 172 OMU, abeam Q1, recieved F, inbound, request clearance"